The spin-one Motzkin chain is gapped for any area weight $t<1$: Introduction and main results

-Let us briefly discuss the main proof ideas.
-The overarching idea is to use a \textit{finite-size criterion} for the existence of a spectral gap.
-In recent years, various finite-size criteria have been successfully applied to frustration-free Hamiltonians including higher-dimensional ones~\cite{abdul2020class,guo2021nonzero,jauslin2021random,lemm2019gaplessness,lemm2019gapped,lemm2019aklt,lemm2020existence,mizel2021renormalization,nachtergaele1996spectral,pomata2019aklt,pomata2020demonstrating,warzel2021bulk,warzel2021bulk}.
-Here we use an idea of Fannes-Nachtergaele-Werner \cite{fannes1992finitely} based on estimating the angle between local ground spaces which is reminiscient of, but different from the martingale method and has played a central role in the recent works \cite{abdul2020class,guo2021nonzero,pomata2019aklt,pomata2020demonstrating}; see also \cite{spitzer2003improved}.
-Our finite-size criterion is based on the same general idea and reduces the spectral gap problem to bounding the ground state overlap $\| G_{[k + 1, 3k]} G_{[1, 2k]} - G_{[1, 3k]} \| < {1 \over 2}$ which roughly speaking measures the ``delocalization'' of possible excitations.
+The overarching idea to derive a spectral gap is to use an \textit{analytical finite-size criterion}.
+In recent years, related finite-size criteria have been successfully applied to other frustration-free Hamiltonians including higher-dimensional ones~\cite{abdul2020class,guo2021nonzero,lemm2019gaplessness,lemm2019gapped,lemm2019aklt,lemm2020existence,nachtergaele1996spectral,pomata2019aklt,pomata2020demonstrating,haferkamp2021improved,warzel2021bulk,warzel2021bulk,lemm2022quantitatively,jauslin2022random,mizel2023renormalization,hunter2025two,rai2026hierarchy}, but we emphasize that the verification of a finite-size criterion always requires good understanding of the Hamiltonian under investigation.
+Here we use a criterion based on a well-known duality lemma of Fannes-Nachtergaele-Werner \cite{fannes1992finitely} for estimating the angle between local ground spaces.
+Similar criteria played a central role in the recent works \cite{abdul2020class,guo2021nonzero,pomata2019aklt,pomata2020demonstrating}; see also \cite{spitzer2003improved}.
+The version we utilize here reduces the spectral gap problem to bounding the ground state overlap $\| G_{[k + 1, 3k]} G_{[1, 2k]} - G_{[1, 3k]} \| < {1 \over 2}$ which roughly speaking measures the ``delocalization'' of possible excitations.
 See Theorem \ref{thm:criterion} for the precise statement of the finite-size criterion.
-The norm $\| G_{[k + 1, 3k]} G_{[1, 2k]} - G_{[1, 3k]} \|$ can be calculated solely in terms of states $\ket \phi$ on the full chain which are excited (orthogonal to the full-chain ground space), but their components on the first two-thirds of the chain are local ground states.
-We then ask how much these states can overlap with the ground space on the last two-thirds of the chain, and show that the answer is almost not at all, thus verifying our finite-size criterion.
+The norm $\| G_{[k + 1, 3k]} G_{[1, 2k]} - G_{[1, 3k]} \|$ can be calculated solely in terms of states on the full chain which are excited (orthogonal to the full-chain ground space), but their components on the first two-thirds of the chain are local ground states.
+To prove $\| G_{[k + 1, 3k]} G_{[1, 2k]} - G_{[1, 3k]} \| < {1 \over 2}$, we ask how much these states can overlap with the ground space on the last two-thirds of the chain.
+If this overlap is small, the finite-size criterion implies a spectral gap.